Fluoxetine Review: Happiness in a Pill?

 Conclusion

-Fluoxetine is effective for treating depression although it may be somewhat less effective than other commonly-prescribed antidepressants based on a clinical review.
+Fluoxetine is effective for treating depression, although it may be somewhat less effective than other commonly-prescribed antidepressants based on a clinical review that we cited in this article.

-We would recommend that patients interested in trying this drug speak with their doctor about the generic fluoxetine rather than the brand-name Prozac, because both drugs contain the same active ingredient but fluoxetine can be significantly cheaper.
+We would recommend that patients interested in trying this drug speak with their doctor about generic fluoxetine rather than the brand-name Prozac, because both drugs contain the same active ingredient but fluoxetine has a significantly lower retail price.

 Fluoxetine users are instructed to avoid drinking alcohol entirely while taking the medication.